Using the H5P Interactive Video Tool

 - Preview and Publish Interactive Video Object

-4. Add a Title for the new object that will be easy to remember and find.
+5. Add a Title for the new object that will be easy to remember and find.
+For example, ABC1000 Adding Video Tutorials - Session 4.

 You can add a video from an external link or upload one from your computer.
-For the purpose of this guide, we'll use a Youtube video from an external link.
-H5P supports a lot of different video streaming sites, and you can experiment with your own footage too.
+For the purpose of this guide, we will use a Youtube video from an external link.
+H5P supports many different video streaming sites, and allows you to also experiment with your own footage.

 When you select the Interactive Video content type, the main Interactive Video Editor area will appear.
 Creating the interactive video object is done entirely in this screen, in your browser.

 2. A pop-up box will appear.
-Click Upload Video File to add a video from your own computer, or paste a link to a video source on the web.
-Here, we have pasted a link to a Youtube video.
+Click Upload video file to add a video from your own computer, or paste a link to a video source on the web.

 3. Click Insert to add your video to the H5P object.

-5. Click the Start screen options: Interactive Video tab to expand options for how the video playback appears to the student.
+5. Click the Interactive Video tab to expand options for how the video playback appears to the student.

 This is only for video files and is not supported for YouTube Videos.
-If you are using a YouTube Video, go to Step Three.
+If you are using a YouTube video, proceed to Step Three: Add Your Interactions.

 6. Enter a title that will help contextualise the object if you are grading it or viewing student progress - use something that you will remember easily.